-Aurora Hanley School provide:
+Aurora Hedgeway School provides:

-Our Aurora school specialises in working with young people who have communication needs and complex profiles associated with ASC.
-All young people have an EHCP or are in the process of acquiring one.
+Aurora Hedgeway school specialises in working with young people who have communication needs and complex profiles associated with ASC and SEMH.
+All young people have an EHCP (England) or Statement of SEND (Wales).

-Aurora Hanley offers dynamic and purposeful educational programmes which are individualised as much as possible to take into account uneven learning profiles, missed periods in education and less than positive past experiences of education.
+Aurora Hedgeway School offers dynamic and purposeful educational programmes which are individualised to take into account uneven learning profiles, missed periods in education and less than positive past experiences of education.

-Across the cohort we offer small class sizes and a range of learning opportunities from small steps programmes, Primary learning models, integrated OT and Salt and Secondary accreditation pathways.
-Our school consists of buildings that allow us the flexibility to adjust the environment to suit pupils' needs.
+Across the cohort we offer small class sizes and a range of learning opportunities from small steps bespoke programmes, Primary learning models, and Secondary accreditation pathways.
+We consist of a small campus of buildings that allow us the flexibility to adjust the environment to suit pupil's needs.
 Our team are highly experienced in devising strategies to support each pupil and are able to personalise work to engage reluctant learners.